kb2ma/cotel/doc/user-guide.md

 For background on available options, see the relevant section of the [IANA CoRE Parameters](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml#option-numbers) page.
 You may enter options in any order, and they will be sorted by option number in the request message.

-An option value is one of three types, which determines its format:
+An option value is one of three data types, which determines its format:

 | Type |Description                                                                                           |
 |------|------------------------------------------------------------------------------------------------------|